 Special Envoy for Disarmament and Non-proliferation

-Until recently, she headed the Non-proliferation, Disarmament and Nuclear Affairs Division of the Ministry of Foreign Affairs of the Netherlands.
-Her responsibilities include all WMD-related Dutch foreign policy.
+Before joining the EU External Action Service (EEAS), she headed the Non-proliferation, Disarmament and Nuclear Affairs Division of the Ministry of Foreign Affairs of the Netherlands.
 In February 2019, she was appointed Dutch Ambassador for the Non-Proliferation Treaty.
 She is designated vice-President of the next NPT review conference chairing the Main Committee on peaceful uses of nuclear energy.

 Amb.
 Van Deelen previously served as head of the Europe Division of the Ministry of Foreign Affairs, responsible for bilateral relations with over 20 countries.
 She was Deputy Permanent Representative to the Mission of the Netherlands to the UN Organizations in Vienna from 2009 to 2013 where her focus was on IAEA non-proliferation and peaceful uses as well as the CTBT.

 She was posted at the Netherlands Embassy in Bucharest as Head of Economic and Trade Affairs.
 In the Ministry of Foreign Affairs of the Netherlands, she held functions in the Middle East department, the UN department and in Environmental issues.
-She also served in Costa Rica with accreditation to Costa Rica, Guatemala, Honduras and El Salvador.
+She also served in Costa Rica with regional accreditation.
 She entered the Dutch Foreign Service in 1994.

 Ms. Van Deelen holds a Masters in Geophysics from the University of Utrecht, the Netherlands, as well as a BA in Economics from the American University in Washington DC.